New England Patriots vs. New Orleans Saints NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- New England games went over 42 points scored, its current matchup's total, eight times (out of 16) last season.
+- New England played seven games with more than 42.5 points scored, its current matchup's point total, last year.

-- Last year, 11 of New Orleans' 18 games had a combined total higher than 42 points scored.
+- New Orleans played 11 games last year (61.1% of opportunities) in which the teams combined to score more than 42.5 points.

-- Opponents of the two teams averaged a combined 1.2 more points per game last season (43.2) than this game's total of 42 points.
+- The Patriots and the Saints saw their opponents average a combined 0.7 more points per game last season than the point total of 42.5 set for this outing.

-- The Patriots' average point total in outings last year was 44.8, 2.8 points higher than the total in this game.
+- The Patriots' average point total in matchups last year was 44.8, 2.3 points higher than the over/under in this game.

-- Saints games in 2020 averaged an over/under of 47.8 points, 5.8 more than the point total in this matchup.
+- The average point total for the Saints in 2020 was 5.3 points higher than this game's over/under.

 Patriots stats and trends

-- When playing as at least 3-point favorites last season, the Patriots had an ATS record of 3-3.
+- The Patriots were 3-4 ATS last season when playing as at least 2.5-point favorites.

-- A total of five of New England's games last season went over the point total.
+- A total of five of New England's games last season hit the over.

-- When New England put up more than 21.1 points last year, it was 4-2 against the spread and 5-1 overall.
+- New England was 4-2 against the spread and 5-1 overall last season when the team recorded more than 21.1 points.

-- In games that New England churned out over 310.9 yards last year, the team was 4-4 against the spread and 4-4 overall.
+- When New England churned out more than 310.9 yards last season, the team was 4-4 against the spread and 4-4 overall.

-- Last season the Patriots had 19 turnovers, seven fewer than the Saints had takeaways (26).
+- The Patriots turned the ball over 19 times last year, seven fewer than the Saints forced turnovers (26).

 Saints stats and trends

-- New Orleans won nine games against the spread last season, while failing to cover seven times.

-- The Saints covered the spread when playing as at least 3-point underdogs in their only opportunity last season.
+- The Saints covered the spread once when an underdog by 2.5 points or more last season (in two opportunities).

-- New Orleans' games hit the over 10 out of 16 times last year.
+- New Orleans and its opponents combined to go over the point total 10 out of 16 times last year.

-- The Saints put up 30.1 points per game last year, eight more than the Patriots allowed (22.1).
+- The Saints scored 30.1 points per game last year, eight more than the Patriots gave up (22.1).

-- When New Orleans scored more than 22.1 points last season, it was 8-6 against the spread and 11-3 overall.
+- When New Orleans scored more than 22.1 points last year, it was 8-6 against the spread and 11-3 overall.

-- The Saints collected 376.4 yards per game last season, 22.6 more yards than the 353.8 the Patriots gave up per outing.
+- The Saints averaged 376.4 yards per game last season, 22.6 more yards than the 353.8 the Patriots allowed per matchup.

-- New Orleans was 6-6 against the spread and 9-3 overall when the team churned out more than 353.8 yards last year.
+- In games that New Orleans totaled over 353.8 yards last year, the team was 6-6 against the spread and 9-3 overall.

-- The Saints had 17 giveaways last season, while the Patriots had 22 takeaways.
+- The Saints turned the ball over 17 times last year, five fewer times than the Patriots forced turnovers (22).

 Home and road insights

-- New England was 5-3 overall, and 5-3 against the spread, at home last season.
+- At home last year, New England was 5-3 against the spread and 5-3 overall.

-- Last year, as 3-point favorites or greater at home, the Patriots were 3-2 ATS.
+- At home last year, the Patriots were 3-2 ATS as 2.5-point favorites or more.

-- New England went over the total twice in eight home games last year.
+- Last season, in eight home games, New England hit the over twice.

-- Last season in away games, New Orleans was 5-3 against the spread and 6-2 overall.
+- Away from home last season, New Orleans was 5-3 against the spread, and 6-2 overall.

-- The Saints went 4-3 ATS as 3-point underdogs or more away from home.
+- The Saints went 4-3 ATS as 2.5-point underdogs or more on the road.

-- Last year, in four of eight away games New Orleans went over the total.
+- In four of eight road games last season, New Orleans hit the over.

 Powered by Data Skrive.